unibo-spe/spe-slides/content/07-ci/generator.md

 **Actions** are executed as a single logical step, with **inputs** and **outputs**

-Their metadata is written in a `actions.yml` file on the repository root
+Their metadata is written in an `action.yml` file in the repository root

 GitHub actions stored on GitHub are usable without further deployment steps
 * By using `owner/repo@<tree-ish>` as reference